hajhouj/BioSynResCL/README.md

 This tool was designed with the aim to improve speed, scalability and performance of resolving biomedical terms especially in large-scale datasets.

+# Publication
+This work, BioSynResCL, is the product of a research paper to be presented at[ the 6th IEEE International Conference on Computing and Artificial Intelligence: Technologies and Applications (IEEE CloudTech'23)](http://www.macc.ma/cloudtech23/).
+The authors of the paper include PhD Student Mohammed Hajhouj, Professor Mounia Abik, and Dr. Randa Zarnoufi from ENSIAS / University Mohammed V in Rabat, Morocco.

 # How to Build

 * Clone this repository.